freeplane/freeplane-archunit-extension/README.md

 ## Getting Started

-To incorporate this extension into your project, it's essential to add it to your test classpath.
-This can be achieved through various methods, including adding it as a dependency in your build system.
+To incorporate this extension into your project, it's essential to add it to your test classpath, ensuring ArchUnit version 1.2.0 or later is also included.
+This can be achieved through various methods, such as adding it as a dependency in your build system.
 Below, you'll find instructions for doing so using Gradle and Maven.
 ### Gradle

 Add the following line to your `build.gradle` file under dependencies: